Click on the desired cloud provider and follow the installation and configuration instructions:

 Initially, remove the checkbox for the "Allow SSH from" property.
 SSH access is only necessary for troubleshooting purposes.
 Control Plane will never need to connect directly to the agent.

-link and expand the volume property.
+Under the Configure storage section, click the Advanced link and expand the volume property.
 Modify the Delete on termination

-.
+dropdown to Yes.
 This will ensure the associated volume is removed if the agent is terminated, thereby preventing any orphaned volumes.

-section.
+Expand the Advanced details section.
 Scroll to the bottom and paste the contents

-of the JSON payload generated in step one within the User data
+of the JSON payload generated in step one within the User data textbox.

 Please review the other properties in this section to check if any default values